lalawue/4DaysORM/README.md

     user_id = user.id
 })
 user_email:save() -- This email was added!

 user_email.email = "not email"
 user_email:save() -- This email wasn't updated

 user_email.email = "valid@email.com"
 user_email:save() -- This email was updated
 ```

 ## Final ##

-All code you can see in example.lua file.
+All code you can see in `example-orm.lua` file.
 Feel free to use it!
 Good luck!